National Farm Toy Museum

 Would you believe there’s a museum dedicated to farm toys?
 It’s located in Dyersville, Iowa, very near the Field of Dreams movie site.
 Who doesn’t love toys?

-This museum has just about every kind of farm toy you can imagine, from the old-timey miniature farm animal playsets to larger wagons and tractors that kids (or immature adults) can ride around.
+The National Farm Toy Museum has just about every kind of farm toy you can imagine, from the old-timey miniature farm animal playsets to larger wagons and tractors that kids (or immature adults) can ride around.

 The museum claims to receive more than 30,000 guests per year, which works out to more than 100 per day.
 So it sees plenty of traffic, but it’s not going to be overcrowded like many museums in big urban centers.

 There’s a kids play area and shelf after shelf of farm toys, spanning several decades.
 Some actually go back as far as the 1800s!
-I’m a fan of the older toys, which were so boring and plain by today’s standards but have an old-school charm to them.

 Look, they make a John Deere Barbie!